dps923/winter2020/graded-work/assign3.md

 ### Submitting your work

-<mark>To be finalized</mark>

 Follow these instructions to submit your work, before the due date and time:

 1. Locate your project folder in Finder (and we suggest that you make a copy for yourself).

 2. At the same level, create a new folder named "MyCode".

-3. From the TBA folder(s), copy these source code files to the "MyCode" folder:
+3. From the project folder(s), copy these source code files to the "MyCode" folder:
-**TBA.swift**
+**CatList.swift**
+**CatScene.swift**
+**CatAdd.swift**
+**CatEdit.swift**
+**CatDetail.swift** (DPS923 students only)
 **DataModelClasses.swift**
 **DataModelManager.swift**
 **Main.storyboard**
 For each of these files, change the file name extension to "txt".

-4. From wherever, copy the sketch you made of the app's scenes into the MyCode folder.
-Its name can be something like "SketchAppUI".

-5. From wherever, copy the three screen captures into the MyCode folder.
-Rename them to "TBA" (jpg or png, whatever), "TBA", and "TBA".
+4. From wherever, copy the screen captures into the MyCode folder.
+Rename them to "catlist" (jpg or png, whatever), "catscene", "catedit", and "catadd" (or something similar).

-6. Select the top-level folders:
+5. Select the top-level folders:
-TBA
+(project)
 MyCode
 Right-click, and choose **Compress 2 Items**, which creates a zip file (make sure the zip file is fairly small, around 2MB or less).

-7. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.
+6. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.

 <br>